Physical Therapist:

 Like my body wasn’t fighting me at every turn.

-Week four was when I started to notice changes to my physical appearance.
+Week four was when I noticed physical differences.

 I noticed it in the mirror first.